skatsuta/athenai/README.md

 $ athenai show
 ```

-and you can select query executions interactively with `Ctrl-Space`, whose results you want to show:
+and you can select query executions you want to show, interactively with `Ctrl-Space`:

 ```bash
 QUERY>                                                                                                                                                IgnoreCase [48 (1/1)]